rapidez/mageprince-faq/README.md

 composer require rapidez/mageprince-faq
 ```

-After that go to the configured base url, default: `/faq`
+After that go to the configured url, default: `/faq`

 ## Views